baden03/print-o-matic/readme.txt

 1. Print-O-Matic Options screen for Ultimate Flexibility

 == Changelog ==

+= 2.1.7 =
+* re-added method of passing default and print-trigger specific data to js script using wp_add_inline_script

 = 2.1.6 =
 * pause before print is now pause time to allow the browser to render the print-preview before resetting back to display layout